Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Analysis of model performance on simulated trajectories

-Besides the accuracy of predicting diffusion exponents, another crucial aspect is the identification of transition points (changepoints) among different diffusion states.
-As shown in the right panel of Fig. 4, the U-AnDi model, which generates continuous point-wise values as its output, enables an approximate visual determination of the changepoint ranges.
-However, its output cannot provide precise demarcations between successive distinct diffusion states, nor can it identify the associated diffusion exponents for individual segments.
-To address this challenge, we introduce a post-processing technique that converts the continuous point-wise predictions into discrete segmented predictions (See Appendix for details).
-An example of this process is illustrated in Fig. 5(e).
-After applying the post-processing, the predictions for all points within each segment become consistent, allowing for the identification of changepoints through the abrupt changes in diffusion exponents, as denoted by the dashed lines in Fig. 5(e).
-Base on this technique, we quantitatively investigate U-AnDi's performance on the detection of changepoints.
-We define $\delta c$ as:
+Besides the accuracy of predicting diffusion exponents, another crucial aspect is the identification of changepoints among different diffusion states.
+As shown in the right panel of Fig. \ref{fig:fig3}, the U-AnDi model, which generates continuous point-wise values as its output, enables an approximate visual determination of the changepoint ranges.
+However, this output cannot provide precise demarcations between successive distinct diffusion states.
+To address this issue, we introduce a post-processing technique that converts the continuous point-wise predictions into discrete segmented predictions (see Appendix \ref{postprocess} for details).
+An example of this process is illustrated in Fig. \ref{fig:fig5}(a).
+After applying the post-processing, the predictions for all points within each segment become consistent, allowing for the identification of changepoints through the abrupt changes in diffusion exponents, as denoted by the dashed lines in Fig. \ref{fig:fig5}(a).
+Based on this technique, we can further quantitatively investigate U-AnDi's performance on the detection of changepoints.